Day 1: Arrival in Buenos Aires, Argentina

 Near the park headquarters we’ll choose a trail where we can enter the forest on the lookout for more exciting birds.
 One of these is the mysterious Spotted Bamboowren, which has recently been deemed a relative of the tapaculos (after variously being grouped with wrens, antbirds, and gnatcatchers).
 Either way, it’s another sought-after Atlantic forest endemic!
 Others that can be more easily found include Chestnut-bellied Euphonia, Robust Woodpecker, White-browed Warbler, Tufted Antshrike and Rufous Gnateater.
 With much luck, we could encounter something rarer like the Helmeted Woodpecker or Bay-ringed Tyrannulet.
 Anything could lurk around the corner here, including mammals such as Jaguar, South American Tapir or Giant Anteater!

 If road conditions and time permit, we may also explore the Karadya reserve, which offers a slightly different suite of flora and fauna.
-Night at Melia Iguazu.
+Night in Puerto Iguazu.